SamLevi

 Middleton-Sizemore.

-queer and trans. artist and writer. disabled and creating. growing and making. haver and doer of many things and yet collecting more.
+queer and trans. artist and writer. disabled and creating. teacher and organzier. always growing and making.

 There is an inherent spirituality to the body, intimate touch, learning and loving the truest forms of yourself.
 Girlhood and years of church attendance is not antithetical to the artist’s queerness.
 These formative experiences didn’t limit or define what they would go on to make, but spiritually divined that they would be a maker.
 SamLevi's work is heavily influenced by the historical and cultural iconography of religion being juxtaposed by ideas of sexuality, gender, and disability justice.
 In making this art, they have become their own God.
 Their work also engages with queer and disabled joy as their queer, trans, disabled bodymind is a wonderous thing.
 The work spiritualizes this body, this variation, this thing made in the image of God.
 Highly informed and in conversation with gender/sexuality and disability studies, they often incorporate found text into the visual, do lots of historical and literary research before beginning any project, and are a huge fan of the public domain and archives.

 SamLevi (they/them) is a multidisciplinary artist, community organizer, educator, and communicator.
-They currently work for the Moravian Church Southern Province as Communications Director.
+They currently work for the Moravian Church Southern Province as Communications Coordinator.
 They are a loving best friend to two sweet tabby kitties named Creeper and Warden.
 The three of them live in Greensboro, North Carolina.
 However, SamLevi frequently travels around the state and into Virginia for art festivals and shows.
 SamLevi attended college at University of North Carolina at Chapel Hill and graduated with highest honors in English (Creative Non Fiction) and Studio Art.
 Wanting to forever be grounded in the NC Triangle, SamLevi founded "Chboro" Zine Fest in 2024.
+To learn more about Chboro Zine Fest please visit:

 Want to ask me a question or inquire about a commission or collaboration?